All Episodes

 You know, Broder saying it is not me saying it, or anybody from the Weekly Standard or National Review Online or even the White House saying it.

-When Broder, the dean, the 80-year-old dean of DC columnists and pundits, says that Dingy Harry uh is an embarrassment and is incompetent.
+When Broder, the dean, the 80-year-old dean of D.C. columnists and pundits, says that Dingy Harry is an embarrassment and is incompetent.

 You saw how they circle the wagons.

-If they really, really, really wanted defeat while they are in charge and the defeat gets tagged to them, then they would have, they would have, they would all circle the wagons around Dingy Hair, and they would have really beat up Broder and so forth.
+If they really, really, really wanted defeat while they are in charge and the defeat gets tagged to them, then they would have all circle of wagons around Dingy Harry and they would have really beat up Broder and so forth.

-But what they're trying to do is uh is just the opposite.
+But what they're trying to do is just the opposite.

 If they can secure this defeat with Bush in office, they'll be happy to do that.